 Pricing: £25 – £65 OTF or £20 annually

-Based in Leicester, UK, the company consists of a team who work alongside artists and labels to meet their needs.
-As previous winners of the prestigious Queens Award for Enterprise Of International Trade, their artist and relations team are always on hand to assist.
-Plus, turnaround times are fast.
+Based in Leicester, UK, the company consists of a team who works alongside artists and labels to meet their needs.

-Despite their lack of notable artists, they rank high on our list because they are so efficient and easy to work with.
-Artists benefit from their direct to bank payout via their partnership with Western Union.
+Despite their lack of notable artists, they rank on our list because they are efficient and easy to work with.
+Artists benefit from their direct-to-bank payout via their partnership with Western Union.
 Royalties can also easily be split with collaborators.
 They have a wide range of packages, ranging from marketing campaigns to chart registration & Midem representation.
 For artists looking to release content on a regular basis, they now offer an unlimited distribution package at £20 (annually).

 Pricing: 15% of sales revenue, you keep 85%

-Number 1 on our list is Kobalt’s renowned AWAL Distribution.
+Number 9 on our list is Kobalt’s AWAL Distribution.
 They provide a range of services for artists to suit their needs, but only work with select clients, which is why we added them last.
 Usually, they approach these clients themselves, or via a referral from one of their artists or A&Rs.

-AWAL provides everything, including distribution to DSP’s, advanced royalty calculation, worldwide marketing handled by dedicated teams, DSP playlist campaigns, sync licensing and funding.
+AWAL provides services like distribution and DSPs, marketing, DSP playlist campaigns, and sync licensing.
 You could say that AWAL is more of a label services company than just distribution.
-AWAL doesn’t charge any upfront or annual fees, and instead simply take a 15% share of revenue that they collect for you.
+AWAL doesn’t charge any upfront or annual fees, and instead, simply takes a 15% share of revenue that they collect for you.

-Maybe you are starting out as an artist or label and want to get the ball rolling with your first few singles?
+Are starting out as an artist or label and want to get the ball rolling with your first few singles?
 Or maybe you require a team to provide guidance throughout your release?
 Either way, you will want to ensure that you are with the right partner to upload music to streaming services.
 So, what is the best place to distribute music?
-It depends on your budget and what additional services you may need, but our top pick is, of course, Мusic Gateway, regarded by many as the best music distribution for independent artists in 2022.
+It depends on your needs and what additional services you may need, but our top pick is, of course, Мusic Gateway, regarded by many as the best music distribution for independent artists in 2022.
 After all, the best distribution for music is what works for you as an artist and caters to all your needs and budget in one easy-to-use platform.

-Whether you are considering switching from your current distributor or are looking for your first, we hope that you’ve enjoyed this article and found it helpful.
+Whether you are considering switching from your current distributor or are looking for your first distribution deal music-wise, we hope that you’ve enjoyed this article and found it helpful.